LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ## Set up data within Elasticsearch
 Often times, the dataset is not optimal for running requests in its original state.

-For example, the data type of a field has may not be recognized by Elasticsearch or the dataset may contain a value that was accidentally included in the wrong field and etc.
+For example, the type of a field may not be recognized by Elasticsearch or the dataset may contain a value that was accidentally included in the wrong field and etc.

 These are exact problems that I ran into while working with this dataset.
 The following are the requests that I sent to yield the results shared during the workshop.